Kaymak: Iraq

 In Iraq, it is called geymar or qeimar (قيمر) and is very popular.
 Iraqi geymar is usually made from the rich fatty milk of cows or buffaloes, which are prevalent in the marshes of southern Iraq.
 It is available both factory-produced and from local vendors or farmers as geymar Arab.

 Iraqis tend to serve geymar for breakfast with bread, honey or jam.
-The most popular way is to spread it on an Iraqi pastry bread called kahi and cover it with date honey.
+The most popular way is to spread it on an Iraqi pastry bread called and cover it with date honey.
 Qeymar on kahi with date syrup or honey is a long-standing traditional breakfast in Baghdad and throughout southern and northern Iraq.

 Iran

 In Iran, sarsheer (سرشیر) is made using a different method which does not involve heating the milk, thus keeping enzymes and other cultures of the milk alive.